Products - CDs

 [http://www.guilford.com/books/Passive-Muscle-Relaxation/Schwartz-Haynes/9781606230367 Catalog #2817C for CD and #2817 for audio cassette]

-Uses: For persons who need or want to learn relaxation for prevention or reduction of a wide variety of symptoms, or for whom their health care professionals have recommended relaxation for various symptoms.
+Uses: For persons who need or want to learn relaxation to help prevent or reduce a wide variety of symptoms or whose health care professionals have recommended relaxation for various symptoms.

-History: This tape was developed originally in the early 1970s by me at the Mayo Clinic.
-The original script for track 1 was by Stephen N. Haynes, Ph.D. when he was at Southern Illinois University.
-He had published research for the positive effects of relaxation with his script for sleep onset insomnia.
-He graciously accepted by request for the script.
+History: I originally developed this tape in the early 1970s at the Mayo Clinic.
+Stephen N. Haynes, Ph.D. at Southern Illinois University, wrote the original script for track 1.
+He had published research on the positive effects of relaxation with his script for sleep onset insomnia.
+He graciously accepted my request for the script.
 I modified it to fit my style and preferences.
-I developed an additional script called Self-Generated Relaxation based on Autogenic Therapy phrases but significantly altered also designed to meet my preferences, style, and the needs of some of my patients.
-I used reproduced copies of this audio cassette tape for my patients.
-After a couple of years.
+I developed an additional script called Self-Generated Relaxation based on Autogenic Therapy phrases but significantly altered and designed to meet my preferences, style, and the needs of some of my patients.
+I used reproduced copies of this audio cassette tape for my patients after a couple of years.
 Most of the patients lived hundreds or thousands of miles away.
-Other people (family members, friends, or other associates) who knew my patients started asking for copies but I could not provide tapes to them as they were not my patients and neither I nor Mayo Clinic were in the business of selling tapes.
-Some patients also wanted to buy extra copies to give to other people or to have as back-ups to use in their second homes and when traveling.
+Other people (family members, friends, or others) who knew my patients started asking for copies.
+I could not provide tapes to them as they were not my patients, and neither I nor the Mayo Clinic were in the business of selling tapes.
+Some patients also wanted to buy extra copies to give to others or to have as backups to use in their second homes and when traveling.
 I had no way to provide such tapes.

-I contacted a fairly new company [Biomonitoring Applications (BMA)] that produced cassette tapes for professionals and patients.
+I contacted a new company [Biomonitoring Applications (BMA)] that produced cassette tapes for professionals and patients.
 That company eventually became Guilford Publications when they expanded the scope of their publications and added new ownership and executives.
 Before BMA published a revised version of the scripts, Dr. Haynes and I edited our script based on his years of experience with it in research and my clinical experience.
-We believe we improved it and BMA published it in 1978 (revised again 1982) along with a revised track 2.
-This allowed other people to obtain the tape.
+We improved it, and BMA published it in 1978 (revised again in 1982) along with a revised track 2.
+The publication allowed other people to obtain the tape.
 I used it in my clinical practice until the present.
-It was provided to many thousands of patients.
+I provided it to many thousands of patients over many years.
 Eventually, the CD version was published when it became increasingly apparent that more patients had CD players and fewer had cassette tape players.

-Progressive muscle relaxation involves tense-release procedures but the ultimate goal is for persons to release tension without tensing first and many persons already can release muscle tension sufficiently without first tensing them.
-Many persons should not be tensing muscles as part of relaxation because tensing can aggravate some symptoms such as pain, and other muscle tension related symptoms.
+Progressive muscle relaxation involves tense-release procedures, but the ultimate goal is for people to release tension without tensing first.
+Many people can already release muscle tension sufficiently without first tensing them.
+Many people should not tense muscles as part of relaxation because tensing can aggravate some symptoms, such as pain and other muscle tension-related symptoms.

 Furthermore, it was my experience that many of my patients did not like or feel comfortable with the wording of Autogenic Therapy/Training.
-The wording was too absolute, declarative and directive and did not capture the process of gradually increasing the relaxation sensations such as heaviness and warmth.
-Thus, I modified the wording to be less absolute and directive and capture more of the gradual process.
+The wording was too absolute, declarative, and directive.
+It did not capture the process of gradually increasing the relaxation sensations such as heaviness and warmth.
+Thus, I modified the wording to be less directive and capture more of the gradual process.

-There is a common school of thought among many experts in relaxation that patients/clients benefit more from learning multiple types of relaxation, and combining some for which they are most comfortable and get the best results.
+Many experts in relaxation agree that patients/clients benefit more from learning multiple types of relaxation and combining some with which they are most comfortable to get the best results.

 There are many relaxation tapes available.
-There is no good evidence of superiority of any tape or CD over others.
-There is very little research comparing different tapes and CDs.
+There is no good evidence of superiority between tapes or CDs, and very little research compares different tapes and CDs.

-I believe that practitioners and users should often try multiple procedures on various tapes or CDs.
-I believe that this tape/CD is a prudent addition to a desired set.
+Practitioners and users should often try multiple procedures on various tapes or CDs.
+This tape/CD is a prudent addition to a desired set.

 Instructions [See Patient/Client Health Education]: